Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/func/player.rst.txt

         }
     }

-The movement function has not much to discuss, what interesting is if the player runs towards the right of the screen, how to keep it always in the screen.
+The movement function has not much to discuss, what interesting is if the player runs towards the right of the screen, how to keep it always on the screen.
 This functionality has been accomplished in ``EnvObjLoop`` script which has been attached to the main camera.
 We create an instance of the player in the script and let the camera keep tracking of the player's position:

 .. code-block:: C#